cloudcoroner/cromite_ubuntu/README.md

 Uazo has done amazing work with Cromite - A privacy focused chromium browser that was forked from Bromite.
 I wanted to create a script that makes it easy for the average user to add this to their Ubuntu desktop installations.
 Check out his amazing work, here: https://github.com/uazo/cromite

 Installation
 1. Download the latest release package from here https://github.com/cloudcoroner/cromite_ubuntu/releases.
 2. Go to your Downloads folder.
      1. Double-click on the zip or tar.gz file to unpack it.
 It will extract the files in a new folder.
      2. Double-click on the setup_cromite folder.
-          2. Once you find the setup_cromite.sh file, right-click on the file and click Properties (at the bottom of the list)
+     3. Once you find the setup_cromite.sh file, right-click on the file and click Properties (at the bottom of the list)
 3. In Ubuntu 24.04
-          1. In the properties window, turn on the toggle at the bottom named "Exectuable as a program" and then close the window by clicking the X in the top right corner
+     1. In the properties window, turn on the toggle at the bottom named "Exectuable as a program" and then close the window by clicking the X in the top right corner.
      2. Right click on the file setup_cromite.sh again and click "Run as a Program"
-     5. In Ubuntu 22.04 - In the properties window, click on the permissions tab in the properties window and check the box "Allow executing file as a program"
+4. In Ubuntu 22.04 - In the properties window, click on the permissions tab in the properties window and check the box "Allow executing file as a program"

 FAQs